sosy-lab/sv-benchmarks/README.md

     A certain kind of undefined behavior (overflows of signed ints) must not be present in the program.
   - [termination](c/PropertyTermination.prp):
     The program must terminate on all execution paths.

+### Parameters

+The paramaters of a verification task are needed to make additional information about the verification task available to the verification run.

 [SV-COMP]: https://sv-comp.sosy-lab.org/
 [witness format]: https://github.com/sosy-lab/sv-witnesses